AI: Jules Verne, H. G. Wells, and Arthur C. Clarke Compared: Science Fiction

 • Father of Science Fiction: Wells is often credited, along with Jules Verne, as one of the fathers of science fiction.
 His groundbreaking novels like The Time Machine, The War of the Worlds, and The Invisible Man introduced concepts like time travel, alien invasion, and genetic engineering to the literary world.
 These works laid the groundwork for the genre and continue to inspire science fiction writers and filmmakers today.

-• Visionary Thinker: Wells was a visionary who used his fiction to explore scientific and technological advancements’ possibilities and potential consequences.
+• Visionary Thinker: Wells was a visionary who used his fiction to explore the possibilities and potential consequences of scientific and technological advancements.
 His stories often served as cautionary tales, warning of the dangers of unchecked progress and the potential for misuse of technology.
 However, he also expressed optimism about the possibility of science and technology improving human life and solving societal problems.

 • Social Commentator: Wells used his fiction to address social and political issues of his time, such as class inequality, imperialism, and war.
 His works often served as cautionary tales, warning of the dangers of unchecked scientific progress and the need for social reform.